kishanchoudhary/website/open_redirect/redirect.md

 ![](4.png)

-so i combined it with https://example.com/s/*"evil hash from response"*
+So i combined it with https://example.com/s/*"evil hash from response"*

 ![](5.png)

-i opened it in other browser i was taken to the login page  :\
+I opened it in other browser i was taken to the login page  :\

 ![](6.png)

-once i logged in to my account BOOM!!
+Once i logged in to my account BOOM!!
 I was redirected to evil.com

 ![](7.png)